Tarlac-class landing platform dock: History

 In May 2011, reports surfaced on the possible acquisition of three landing platform docks from Indonesian shipbuilder PT PAL.
-This would be of indigenous design and will have no resemblance to the previously constructed model for the Indonesian Navy, the Makassar class, which was of South Korean origin.
-This would represent another option as South Korea has been reportedly pushing for the sale of at least one platform based on the Indonesian Navy Makassar class.
+This would be of indigenous design and would have no resemblance to the previously constructed model for the Indonesian Navy, the Makassar class, which was of South Korean origin.
+This would represent another option as South Korea was reportedly pushing for the sale of at least one platform based on the Indonesian Navy Makassar class.
 As of December 2011, the Philippine Navy was cleared to start negotiations for the ship/s from any friendly nations with a budget of Php 5 billion.

 With the cancellation of the original SSV project, the two projects were combined as the strategic sealift vessel, based on the original multi-role vessel parameters and requirements.
 Based on the "Philippine Fleet Desired Force Mix" strategy concept publicly released in May 2012, the Philippine Navy requires at least four strategic sealift vessels to be available by 2020.

 On 24 May 2013, the DND announced the proposed acquisition of two service support vessels (SSVs) worth P2 billion each, describing the ships as vessels smaller than the original MRV requirement but still capable of moving a battalion of troops with their armored vehicle complement, and equipped with helipad and a platform for search and rescue operations which could be fitted with hospital facilities.
-On 29 August 2013, the DND declared PT PAL of Indonesia as the winner of the two SSVs and considered as the "lone eligible bidder" with a bid price of Php 3,963,999,520.00.
-Other firms bought bid documents but never pursued their interest in the actual bidding procedures.
+On 29 August 2013, the DND declared PT PAL of Indonesia as the winner and "lone eligible bidder" with a bid price of Php 3,963,999,520.00.
+Other firms bought bid documents but did not submit bids.